Multi-Tier-Cloud/hash-lookup/README.md

 registry-service: Registry-service which stores information about microservices, indexed by name.

-common: Code reused throughout this project.
+common: Code reused throughout this repo.

 ## Registry Package